- Explore historic "beehive" huts along Dingle Way

 Day 10: Depart Kenmare

-After a scrumptious breakfast, you can enjoy your final morning in beautiful Kenmare.
-Take in one last glance of the bay before departing to the airport for your flight home.
+After breakfast, you can enjoy your final morning in beautiful Kenmare.
+Stroll past colorfully painted shops and take in one last view of the bay before departing to the airport for your flight home.